Nishtha-Jain-1119/Training-Assignment/Query 12/solution.md

 Get all the appeasements in July month.
-a.
-How do we differentiate between returns and appeasements?
+1. How do we differentiate between returns and appeasements?
-b.
-Get all the below fields
+2. Get all the below fields
 - RETURN_ID
 - ENTRY_DATE
 - RETURN_ADJUSTMENT_TYPE_ID